-When planning our Science work we adhere to the following time allocations.
-That said, science lessons may be organised into blocked sections, depending on the topic being taught.
+When planning our Science teaching we adhere to the following time allocations.
+Depending on the topic, science lessons may be organised into blocked sections.

-Key stage 1: 1 hour 30 minutes per week Key stage 2: 2 hours per week
+Key stage 1: 54 hours across the year Key stage 2: 60 hours across the year